PRODUCTION AND CHARACTERIZATION OF CURDLAN FROM AGROBACTERIUM SP.HTML Full Text

-Collection and Isolation of Agrobacterium sp.: Root nodules collected from the regions of Coimbatore and Palakkad Fig. 1.
+Collection and Isolation of Agrobacterium sp.: Root nodules were collected from the regions of Coimbatore and Palakkad Fig. 1.
 Fifty Agrobacterium samples were isolated from the root nodules collected from different regions of Coimbatore and Palakkad.
 Red colored mucoid colonies were obtained on yeast extract mannitol agar plates Fig. 2.

 Screening of Isolate for Curdlan Production: The fifty samples were screened by Aniline blue method.
 7 of the isolates showed positive result by producing blue color colonies Fig. 3.

 Characterization of Agrobacterium sp.: The culture showed red colour colonies on the congo red test.
 The samples produced yellow color on the lactose agar as a positive result Fig. 4.
 On Hofer’s alkaline broth Fig. 5 and glucose peptone agar, the samples showed maximum growth.
 The samples were positive for citrate utilization test Fig. 6.

 Seed Culture Preparation, Production and Extraction of Curdlan: The 5 isolates showed high cell growth in the seed culture medium.
 A high dense growth of organism was observed in the production medium, pH 5.5 was reported as the optimal for curdlan production.
 From among the 5 isolates, the one which gave better production was selected for further studies Table 1.
 The organism was found to be Agrobacterium fabrum (A43) by 16S rRNA sequencing.
 The accession number given by GenBank is MF521602.